Super User

 Services: In-service teaching workshops (grades K thru 12) Educators' seminars; Repository for audio-visual aid materials and programs for schools in North Jersey area; Lectures/Film series; Holocaust speakers' program; Oral history program in conjunction with Fortunoff Video Archive at Yale University

-Cohen Center for Holocaust and Genocide Studies - Keene State College
+Cohen Institute for Holocaust and Genocide Studies - Keene State College

 Address: 229 Main St.